clulab/processors/README.md

 	+ `FastNLPProcessor` - a wrapper for Stanford's CoreNLP, but using its neural-network dependency parser;
 	+ `BioNLPProcessor` - a version of `CoreNLPProcessor` tuned for the biomedical domain: better tokenization for biomedical texts, improved POS tagging for the bio domain, and a custom NER for this domain that recognizes entities relevant in this domain such as proteins, chemical, and biological processes;
 	+ `FastBioNLPProcessor` - a version of `FastNLPProcessor` tuned for the biomedical domain, similarly to `BioNLPProcessor`;
-	+ `CluProcessor` - an in-house processor (licensed under the Apache license) that contains: tokenization, lemmatization, POS tagging (using [Mallet](http://mallet.cs.umass.edu)), and syntax (using [maltparser](http://mallet.cs.umass.edu)).
+	+ `CluProcessor` - an in-house processor (licensed under the Apache license) that contains: tokenization, lemmatization, POS tagging (using [Mallet](http://mallet.cs.umass.edu)), and syntax (using [maltparser](http://mallet.cs.umass.edu)) and supporting both basic and enhanced dependencies.
 Performance is comparable to `FastNLPProcessor`, under a more permissive license.
 Additionally, the memory footprint of `CluProcessor` is smaller than that of `FastNLPProcessor`, so it may be more appropriate for older machines.

 This software requires Java 1.8, Scala 2.11, and CoreNLP 3.x or higher.